Day of the Dead: Altars and installations in Mexico City museums and public spaces

 In the 2015 James Bond film Spectre, the opening sequence features a Day of the Dead parade in Mexico City.
 At the time, no such parade took place in Mexico City; one year later, due to the interest in the film and the government desire to promote the Mexican culture, the federal and local authorities decided to organize an actual Día de Muertos parade through Paseo de la Reforma and Centro Historico on October 29, 2016, which was attended by 250,000 people.
 This could be seen as an example of the pizza effect.
 The idea of a massive celebration was also popularized in the Disney Pixar movie Coco.

+The Day of the Dead has a cultural importance as a practice of the relationship between the living and the dead.
+Unlike grieving centred traditions, the holiday is characterised by remembrance activities that emphasise celebration and collective memory.
+Additionally, families and communities gather to honour deceased relatives through shared rituals, storytelling, and symbolic offerings.

+Death is viewed as a necessary component of life rather than an ending in their cultural views.
+According to research, these behaviours strengthen social links among families and communities and aid in the generational transfer of cultural values.
+Internationally, the holiday is recognised by its cultural significance as UNESCO has included it in the Intangible Cultural Heritage of Humanity.

 A number of Mexico City's museums and public spaces have played an important part in developing and promoting urban Day of the Dead traditions through altars and installations.
 These notable organizations include: Anahuacalli, The Frida Kahlo Museum, The Museum of Popular Cultures, The Dolores Olmedo Museum, The Museum of the First Printing Press, and The Cloister of Sor Juana.
 From turn of the millennium until the imposition of the James Bond-inspired parade, remarkable large-scale installations were created on the Zocalo, Mexico City's central square.